abirmehmed/POD/RUST/Readme.md

-## Ownership in Rust is such a fascinating topic!
-Since ownership is a fundamental aspect of Rust’s memory management, I might wonder about how it affects real-world performance in comparison to languages with garbage collection.
-Or maybe—what are some common mistakes people make when first learning ownership?
-If you're deep into Rust, I'd love to hear your perspective!
-What’s been your biggest challenge with ownership so far?
-***

 Ownership in Rust is indeed a fascinating and fundamental topic, and I’m excited to dive into your questions!
 Since you’re curious about how ownership impacts real-world performance compared to garbage-collected languages, the common mistakes people make when learning it, and my personal perspective on its challenges, I’ll address each part clearly and thoroughly.